AaronV-T/AutoBiographer/README.md

  - Turning in a quest.

 It also keeps track of the following statistics:
- - Damage dealt and taken; healing dealt to self, healing dealt to self, healing taken.
+ - Damage dealt and taken; healing dealt to self, healing dealt to others, and healing taken.
+ - Items looted or acquired by other methods.
  - Time spent in each zone (broken down into time spent AFK, casting, dead, in combat, and on flights).
  - Total kills (killing blows, assists, or group killed) for each unit.
  - Money looted.